weezel/configs/dotvim/README.md

 ## Setup
-Once repository is cloned, run `./init.sh` and type `:PlugInstall`.
+Once repository is cloned, run `./init.sh` and choose the options you want.

 Voilà.